If you’re thinking of starting a blog for your pet business in 2019, congratulations, you’ve made an excellent decision.

 It gives you more freedom to express your personality while putting a face and name behind your business.
 This not only builds a stronger connection between author and reader, it creates a greater sense of trust and integrity.

-It’s not a detached brand they’re reading, it’s an individual your visitors bond with and become attached to.
+It’s not a detached brand they’re reading, it’s an individual pet owners bond with and become attached to.

 You are the person your readers see as the authority figure in your niche.
-Your business branding is an extension of your personality and wisdom.
+Your business branding is an extension of your own personality.

 Get your face out there and show people who you are and what you can do.
 In the end, it’s all about what you as a person can offer, not what your logo can.